-Academic and Administrative buildings are open and accessible during business hours, on schedules that vary by building.
+Academic and administrative buildings are generally open and accessible during business hours, on schedules that vary by building.
 Some of the building locks are controlled automatically through the Access Control Systems, and some are locked manually.
 EWU Facilities Maintenance maintains oversight and maintenance of all lock systems including electronic card access.
 Facilities Maintenance and the University Key shop will work with individual departments to create satisfactory Departmental Access Systems for their individual needs.
+Throughout the coronavirus pandemic, most of EWU's academic and administrative buildings have remained locked and inaccessible to the public.

-Buildings are checked periodically throughout the night by EWU Police officers and cadets.
+Buildings are checked periodically throughout the night by EWU Police officers.
 Once facilities are locked, only authorized personnel with assigned key access may lawfully enter.
 In the event that a campus facility, including a residence hall, is under maintenance or construction, the contractor of the project is required by the university to provide security for the facility.